a-martyn/pix2pix/README.md

-# Pix2Pix – in Keras and Tensorflow
+# pix2pix in Keras and Tensorflow

+An implementation of the pix2pix [paper](https://arxiv.org/pdf/1611.07004.pdf) using Keras to build models and Tensorflow in eager execution mode to train.

 ## Install dependencies